 Have you ever thought about what would happen to your photos if you happened to lose your iOS device?
 What if your iPhone crashed and the only option was to wipe it clean?
+What if your photos get lost after updating to iOS 13?
 These things do happen in real life.
 The photos you have on your iPhone probably tell an important story in your life.
 Hence, you need to keep them safe.

 Maybe you have always thought of keeping your iPhone photos safe.
 The issue is that you never knew how to do this.
-There are free options which you can use to back up your iPhone photos.
+There are free options which you can use to back up your iPhone photos even you are using iOS 13.
 In this article will focus on showing you how to backup photos from iPhone for free.
 You will not regret for reading to the 7th method at the end of this article.

 - Free Plan A: Backup Photos from iPhone with Windows Photos App